-- 10GbE Connectivity Dell Networking S4048-ON - 10GbE Connectivity Dell Networking S6010-ON
+- 1GbE Connectivity Dell Networking S3048-ON - 10GbE Connectivity Dell Networking S4048-ON

-Dell EMC recommends that a pair of switches run Virtual Link Trunking (VLT) for HA, which enables the servers to terminate their LAG interfaces into two different switches instead of one.
+The 10GbE configuration utilizes Dell Networking S4048-ON or S6010-ON switches as the ToR switches.
+Dell EMC recommends that this pair of switches run Virtual Link Trunking (VLT) for HA, which enables the servers to terminate their LAG interfaces into two different switches instead of one.
 This configuration enables active-active bandwidth utilization, and provides redundancy within the rack if one switch fails or requires maintenance.